sravana9/e42-website/README.md

 - do git init
 - check with git status
 - create file README.md with touch command
- Once the configuration is done, _go to terminal_, in the dropdown change the option from powershell to **bash** and close it Again open the terminal, u could observe **bash**.
+ Once the configuration is done, _go to terminal_, in the dropdown change the option from powershell to **bash** and close the terminal.
+ Again open the terminal, u could observe **bash**.
 **Commands used in the terminal**
  - git status
  - git add README.md (if there are any changes made to the file)
- - git commit -m "general text" (so that changes could be noticed with the message")
+ - git commit -m "general text" (to commit the changes)
  - git log
  - git push
 **Go to [github](github.com/new)**